alpocnito/Create-elf-in-10-minuts/README.md

 ![xxd2.png](images/xxd2.png)

-Code exist between this nop's isntructions.
+Code exist between this nop's instructions.
 The green area it is the ELF header.

 So, to build programs if ELF format all we need - it is understand this format.
 It is not very hard.
 To analyse headers run: ```readelf -h asm.out```
 We get text like this: